 - Begins to imitate actions

-- Is able to “play” better with toys, such as pushing items through a container
+- Can “play” better with toys, such as pushing items through a container

 - Jealousy begins to show